emily1618/Data-Portfolio/CHEATSHEET/README.md

 #

 ## Excel
+- A PivotTable is an interactive way to quickly summarize large amounts of data.
 - VLOOKUP always start with the left-most column, using INDEX and MATCH instead
 - `VLOOKUP(value to look for, range to look in, column number of the value to return, approximate or exact match [TRUE/FALSE])`
 - `=INDEX(array or reference, MATCH(value to look up,lookup_array,[match_type]) `